Glaucoma Prevention & Treatment for Sandy, UT

 Options to Manage Your Glaucoma

 As soon as an accurate diagnosis is made, treatment should begin.
 Immediate treatment can minimize risk of permanent damage.
 Because glaucoma is incurable, management focuses on prevention of continued damage and symptom relief.
-The doctors with Mountain States Eye Care will evaluate the extent of which you suffer from glaucoma and will treat you accordingly.
+The doctor with Mountain States Eye Care will evaluate the extent of which you suffer from glaucoma and will treat you accordingly.
 Treatments include:

 - Prescription eye drops reduce the production of fluid in the front of the eye.
 They also help drain excess fluid buildup.